Fly with the world's most trusted airlines

 The US to London route is short enough that some travelers underestimate how much cabin quality matters.
 Most nonstop flights from the US East Coast take 7 to 8 hours.
 Flights from the West Coast run 10 to 11 hours.
 Both lengths justify a flat bed, especially on overnight departures, which represent the majority of westbound transatlantic services.

 All major carriers on this route offer fully flat beds in their business class cabins.
-Priority boarding, dedicated check-in lanes, lounge access at departure and arrival, and enhanced baggage allowances are consequently standard across every airline listed above.
+Priority boarding, dedicated check in lanes, lounge access at departure and arrival, and enhanced baggage allowances are consequently standard across every airline listed above.
 However, the quality of the seat and the lounge varies more than most travelers expect between carriers.

 For a broader comparison of what business class includes across different airlines, see our overview of the best business class airlines globally.
 For information on how business class compares to premium economy on routes like this one, our guide to business class vs premium economy covers the key differences in detail.